rapyuta-robotics/alica/supplementary/alica_ros1/alica_ros_turtlesim/README.md

       at the top of the state.
    3. Drag your mouse to the `Simulation` state.
 Let go of your mouse when your cursor is on the plus symbol inside the circle appearing at the top of the state `Simulation`.
-   4. Select the transition from `SpawnTurtle` to `Simulation`, press delete to delete the generated condition and create a new one.
+   4. Select the transition from `SpawnTurtle` to `Simulation`.
+You can delete it by pressing delete.
+If you did it please create new one.
    5. Select the `Condition` icon on the top right corner to create a new condition & fill in the details
    6. Drag the condition to the transition that it needs to be attached to